Analytic force-free jet from disk-fed rotating black holes: Black hole force-free jet

 We note that this expression for the power accounts only for the jet in the northern hemisphere.
 This power is also comparable to the energy output of the hyperbolic jet at fixed horizon magnetic flux and angular velocity.
-The near equality of the power, which is also observed for the hyperbolic jet~\cite{Gralla_etal_2016}, arises from the weak dependence of the angular velocity and the current on $d_{\circ}$.
+The similarity of the power for the two disk parameter values, which is also observed in the hyperbolic jet~\cite{Gralla_etal_2016}, is attributed to the weak dependence of the angular velocity and the current on $d_{\circ}$.
 In general, however, the power differs significantly for different values of $d_{\circ}$ once the condition of fixed $X_{H}$ is relaxed, since $X_{H}$ depends on the disk.
-In particular, at finite $X_{0}$, the horizon magnetic flux becomes very small in the large $d_{\circ}$, and the power correspondingly becomes insignificant too.
-This behavior is physically reasonable, as the disk sourcing the strong magnetic field is then very far from the black hole.
-But, regardless of the profile of the disk, the power in~\eqref{eq:4.67} shows a clear interpretation of the Blandford-Znajek mechanism as an energy-extraction process on the horizon, in which the extracted power depends solely on the amount of field lines threading the horizon and the horizon angular velocity.
+In particular, at finite $X_{0}$, the horizon magnetic flux becomes very small in far $d_{\circ}$, and the power correspondingly becomes insignificant too.
+This behavior is physically reasonable, as the disk that sources the magnetic field is then very far from the black hole.
+But, regardless of the disk profile, the power in~\eqref{eq:4.70} shows a clear interpretation of the BZ mechanism as an energy-extraction process on the horizon, in which the extracted energy depends solely on the flux of field lines threading the horizon and on the horizon angular velocity.

-Also, the other importance of our analysis at fixed $X_{H}$ lies in determining the effective resistance of the jet when it is modeled as a circuit with the load at infinity.
+Also, another important aspect of our analysis at fixed $X_{H}$ is determining the effective resistance of the jet when it is modeled as a circuit with the load at infinity.
 This quantity is independent of the horizon magnetic flux and therefore provides a characterization of the jet that remains approximately valid for any value of $d_{\circ}$.
-The voltage drop along a field line is given by the integral of $\Omega(\psi)\, d\psi$.
-For large $d_{\circ}$, the net current increases from zero to a maximum at $X/X_{H} \approx 0.785$, and then decreases to zero at the boundary of the jet.
+The voltage drop across the field lines is given by the integral of $\Omega(\psi)\, d\psi$.
+In far $d_{\circ}$, the net current increases from zero to a maximum at $X/X_{H} \approx 0.785$, and then decreases to zero at the boundary of the jet.
 We may regard $X \lesssim 0.785\, X_{H}$ as the flow of forward current in the bulk of the jet and $X \gtrsim 0.785\, X_{H}$ as the return flow of current.
 The corresponding approximate bulk current of the jet is

 and the voltage drop across the jet is